 In this second image, she was extremely skilled in body movement and balance.
 Keeping her head and bottom on the piano, she only lifted her shoulder to create this fantastic arch.

-One of my favourite posing options is the overhead look.
+One of my favorite posing options is the overhead look.
 It brings the viewers’ eyes to long lashes, chest and legs, all in the same shot.

 Have your client arch their back and chin at the same time.
 I tell them to bring their chin back until I can see everything lined up.